pier-oliviert/ecrire/README.md

 # Ecrire

 You write code for a living and now, you feel like you could use a blog to share your experience with others.
-Most of us has been there.
+Most of us have been there.

-Starting your own blog isn't easy.
-If you've ever started one, you know that.
-Not only does it require you to have something to write about, you also need to know how to write.
-Thinking vaguely is much easier than writing the same thing down as you need to structure your idea.
-Not easy!
+Starting your own blog isn't an easy task.
+If you've ever started one, you know how hard it is to stay focused.

 You also want your blog to look like something that looks like you.
 Personality.

-Because you write code for a living, you'd like to not waste too much time on your blog building everything from the ground up but you would also like to be able to change things, small HTML or CSS changes.
+Because you write code for a living, you don't want to waste much time on your blog building everything from the ground up but you would also like to be able to change things, small HTML or CSS changes.

-You might also want to show some code snippet that you've either created or found a useful use.
-Because you know how to code, you know how important code indentation and highlighting is.
-So you want that.
+You might also want to show some code snippet that you've either created or found about working on something.
+You know how important code indentations and highlighting is to help visualize concept and logic.
+So you need to have that.

-Ecrire is the blog engine that can do it for you.
+Well, Ecrire is the blog engine that can do it for you.

 ![The Editor](https://raw2.github.com/pothibo/ecrire/gh-pages/images/editor.png)

 The editor is split in two halves.
 The left is where you write your post.
-The right is where you see a live preview of what you are writing as well as some tools to help you build your post.
+The right is where you see a live preview of what you are writing as well as some tools to help you build each of your post.

 ### The editor

 This is where you will spend most of your time.
 The editor is plain but powerful: it's just HTML.
-But why would you want HTML to be abstracted from you?
+Why would you want HTML to be abstracted from you?
 You probably know HTML really well and there's nothing more flexible than that.

-Above the editor, there's 3 links: Write, Stylesheet and Javascript.
-Write let's you write HTML while Stylesheet and Javascript let's you customize CSS and JS for this particular post.
-So if you want to float an image on a specific paragraph, you can.
+Above the editor, there's 3 links: Write, Stylesheet and Javascript. **Write** let's you write HTML while **Stylesheet** and **Javascript** let you customize CSS and JS for this particular post.
+If you want to float an image on a specific paragraph, you can.
 If you want to have a small button that toggles something special, you can too.
-You're a developer, I'm sure you'll have ideas of your own to leverage those, I sure did!
+You're a developer, I'm sure you'll have ideas of your own on how to leverage those, I sure did!

-Preview and importers
+### Preview and importers

-By default, you have the live preview on the right side.
-It changes as you type HTML and CSS very useful to try many CSS configuration or when you move things around.
-HTML is flexible but it doesn't give you a sense of how it looks like.
-The preview does that for you, in real time.
+When you open up the editor, the right hand side shows the live preview of your post.
+It updates as you type HTML and CSS.
+It's very useful when you try to tweak your post or when you move things around.
+The preview gives you exactly how your post will look like once you publish it, in real time.

-There's two importers that you can use to help you write awesome post.
+There's two importers that you can use to help you write awesome posts.
 Images and partials.

 #### Images